 - Acheive your goals by planning and slaying them

 - Stop procrastinating and be productive while working from home

 - How to reduce stress while working on goals

 We all have bad habits which takes our mind and energy off from most important task to least important

-While we are doing some task , we have deadlines or they are time bound, this creates stress.
-To overcome stress, we develop some kind of bad habit.
+To be successful, we all need to work hard, under deadlines and this creates stress.
+To overcome stress, we develop some bad habits.
 Like having something sweet.
-One of my friend is fond of dumplings made of cauliflower and chickpea flour deep fried in oil.
-And she is diabetic and have some extra weight and is advised by doctors to stay away from fried food.
+One of my friend is fond of dumplings made of cauliflower and chickpea flour, deep fried in oil.
+She is diabetic, have some extra weight and is advised by doctors to stay away from fried food.

 1. Think about your bad habits

 I always wasted time in these things.
 Even with my syllabus books.
 I was fed up with myself.
 So I started paying attention to it, and whenever I had temptation of reading from back, I had to remind me of the time it will waste and come to the page where I was reading.
 Now I am better with my habit.

 2. Ask your friends about your bad habits

 Ask your true friends and they will definitely give you a list.
 Your friends know a lot about yourself.
 And they will give you a true picture of your self.
 Friends know your good as well as bad habits.
 And a true friend always tell you true things.

 3. Analyse them for the triggers